Water is one of the essential things on this planet!

 This is important – if you want to know how to get a toddler to drink water, then the first thing you should do is be a role model and drink more water!

-By drinking water yourself, you are subconsciously letting your toddler know that water is nice to drink.
-You know what toddlers are like, they want to copy whatever adults do!
-So why not give them something healthy to copy.
+You subconsciously let your toddler know that water is nice to drink by drinking water yourself.
+You know what toddlers are like; they want to copy whatever adults do!
+So why not give them something healthy to copy?

 Besides getting your toddler to drink more water, it is beneficial to you too, right?